AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
 #### 3. Exit Canteen Finder `exit`
-Users can exit Canteen Finder whenever they feel like it.
+Users can exit Canteen Finder whenever they feel like it to exit to the canteen menu.

 Format: `exit` or `e`